maziac/lagmeter/Docs/LagMeasurements.md

 (Very independent of system load.
 Same times measured also with attract-mode and mame running at the same time in the foreground).

+Note: when added a USB 2.0 hub this increases by 1ms to: 4-6ms.

 #### Buffalo Gamepad